 Brussels-Amsterdam-Berlin-Prague runs on Mondays and Fridays.
 The Prague-Berlin-Amsterdam-Brussels leg runs on Sundays and Thursdays.

-Accommodation on board comprises of sleepers (1/2/3 bed) with a wash basin, couchettes (4-person or 6-person compartments) and standard seats (in a 6-seat compartment).
+There are various accommodation options on board: sleepers (1/2/3 bed) with a wash basin, couchettes (5-person comfort or 6-person standard compartments) and standard seats (in a 6-seat compartment).
+See the train layout here

 Amsterdam-Prague tickets are priced from €49 (seats), €79 (couchettes) and €139 (sleepers).